arifkyi/Simple-Direction-Finder/README.md

 # Simple Direction Finder
-It's just small, very ordinary script for the youtube content to simulate direction finder
+It's just small, very ordinary PERL script for the youtube content to simulate direction finder

 For this link in youtube